lwdsw/Kiln/guides/Synthetic Data Generation.md

 ## Synthetic Data Generation From Code

 Kiln includes a python library for data generation, which can be used to generate data from code.
 See our [python library docs](https://kiln-ai.github.io/Kiln/kiln_core_docs/kiln_ai/adapters/data_gen/data_gen_task.html) for more information.

+# Get Started

+See our [main Github Readme](https://github.com/Kiln-AI/Kiln?tab=readme-ov-file#readme) for more information on how to get started with Kiln.